-We don't know the end from the beginning.
-We don't know all the facts, so we start off from something, and any course of anything that we accomplish zigzags all over the place, because we're always trying to make corrections.
+We do not know the end from the beginning.
+We do not know all the facts, so we start off from something, and any course of anything that we accomplish zigzags all over the place, because we are always trying to make corrections.
 See, God knows the end from the beginning, and to say that God changes His purpose is to impugn His goodness and deny His wisdom.
 Some may say, "Doesn't God change His mind when we repent?"
 No.

 What does it say in Romans 2:4?
-It's the goodness of God who leads you to repentance.
-From the time that Adam and Eve sinned, He had it in mind to save us, and for us to be in His kingdom.
+It is the goodness of God that leads you to repentance.
+From the time that Adam and Eve sinned, He had it in mind to save us, and for us to be in His Kingdom.
 He has been working toward that end ever since.
 I might ask you a question here.
 In fact I will, based on James 1:16:

 James 1:16-18 Do not err, my beloved brethren.
 Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom is no variableness, neither shadow of turning.
 Of his own will begat he us with the word of truth, that we should be a kind of first fruits of his creatures.

-We don't change God's mind with our prayers.
+We do not change God's mind with our prayers.
 He sees the situation.
 He already has it figured out to what end He is going to take it.
 Now, how would you like to pray to a god who is like a chameleon?
 In one day he grants things.
-The next day he doesn't grant them.
+The next day he does not grant them.
 In Malachi 3, He says, "I am God.
 I change not."
 His purpose is eternal.
 Do you understand that it is His unchangeableness that enables us to have faith?
 Salvation is by grace through faith?

 So why pray, since He knows the end from the beginning, and since He knows our need even before we pray?
 What is its purpose?
 It ought to begin to become very clear that the purpose of prayer is not to inform God of anything.
-It's not for God's good at all.
+It is not for God's good at all.
 Prayer is for our good.
-It's something that we need for salvation.
-It's something that we need for growth.
-It's something that we need to be motivated to yield ourselves to Him.
-It's something that we need for something else that is kind of interesting.
+It is something that we need for salvation.
+It is something that we need for growth.
+It is something that we need to be motivated to yield ourselves to Him.
+It is something that we need for something else that is kind of interesting.

-Prayer ranks right up there along side of obedience and study, as a means of our participation in fulfilling our part in God's purpose for us.
+Prayer ranks right up there alongside of obedience and study, as a means of our participation in fulfilling our part in God's purpose for us.
 Prayer's part is to give us the opportunity to express ourselves in communication in His presence.
 Did not Jesus die so that we would have direct access to God?
-Not that we would be speaking to God from afar-r-r-r-r-r-r-...but so we would be drawn near to Him.
+Not that we would be speaking to God from afar but so we would be drawn near to Him.
 There is here a mystical quality that does play a fairly important role in this relationship.

-It's good to remember that in light of Jesus' death, access to God was an aim that was accomplished.
-This was not done, as is clearly stated in God's word, for no reason at all.
+It is good to remember that in light of Jesus' death, access to God was an aim that was accomplished.
+This was not done, as is clearly stated in God's Word, for no reason at all.
 We are instructed by Jesus to call Him "Father."
 But in one sense, God is the Father of all of mankind, by creation—Genesis 1:26.
 In fact Paul confirms this in Acts 17:28.
 Remember when he was on Mars Hill, he said that we are "His offspring."
 He was talking to unconverted people.
-He didn't mean just Israel was offspring of God.
-He didn't mean just himself—the converted people.
+He did not mean just Israel was offspring of God.
+He did not mean just himself—the converted people.

 He meant everybody—the unconverted Gentiles to whom he was speaking, were also the offspring of God.
 Are you aware that in Isaiah 49 God called Himself "Mother" to Israel?
-He's not just Father; He is Mother as well.
-So there's very definitely a family relationship.
+He is not just Father; He is mother as well.
+So there is very definitely a family relationship.
 But what He is talking about here, in this sense, of having access to Him as a child of God, is to intimate a very intimate personal relationship that enables us to know God.

-Those who are far from God are able to know about God, but they don't know God.
+Those who are far from God are able to know about God, but they do not know God.
 They are not intimate with Him.
-They have not yet been drawn into the family.
-It's the same principle at work that we may know about some famous personality—let's say the Kennedys.
+They have not yet been drawn into the Family.
+It is the same principle at work that we may know about some famous personality—let us say the Kennedys.
 We know about them because there are things written about them in the newspapers and magazines and so forth.
-But we don't know them as a family member.
+But we do not know them as a family member.

 You can build on this principle.
 Close up to God there is joy evermore.
 Pleasure.
 In Psalm 17:2 there is vindication—fair judgment from His presence.
 We might say a gracious judgment in His presence.
 In Psalm 68:2, 8—in His presence there is justice; in His presence there is power.
 Here is the principle.
 The point is that in God's presence—nearness in a relationship—is the sort of every righteous and positive attitude and act.
 What prayer does is it brings us near to them.
 It gives us access to them so that God can give them, and we can receive them.